Hassanj34/ChatBot-HIRO/README.md

 What is a ChatBot?
 A computer program designed to simulate conversations with human users, over some platform.
 This project is based on the concept of a basic ChatBot which works for the FAST Admission           FAQ Portal.
 It helps its users to access all the necessary information regarding the Admission procedures.

 # Data structures & Technologies used
     AVL Trees were used to make ChatBot H I R O work.
 The project majorly focuses on the concept of Deep Learning.
 Further technologies used:
         - Language used: C++
         - IDEs used: Visual Studio 2019
-    - Speech Development:
+        - Speech Development

 # Problem Analysis
 As accessing specific information about any Admission related process is difficult, the chatbot technology will be useful in such scenarios.
 The program stores all the possible queries in a systematic manner (using AVL Trees), and produces a response for that specific query.
 It also stores the unknown responses for any new queries and responses accordingly (Deep Learning Concept).